MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/troubleshooting/ad-fs-tshoot-iwa.md

  - Fiddler
  - Reverse proxies performing SSL bridging

-By default, AD FS has this set to "allow".
-You can change this setting using the PowerShell cmdlet `Set-ADFSProperties -ExtendProtectionTokenCheck`
+By default, AD FS has this set to "None".
+You can change this setting using the PowerShell cmdlet `Set-ADFSProperties -ExtendedProtectionTokenCheck`

 For more information on this see [Best Practices for Secure Planning and Deployment of AD FS](../../ad-fs/design/best-practices-for-secure-planning-and-deployment-of-ad-fs.md).